whrlpl/engine/README.md

 That being said, there are a few things I want to achieve (which pretty much all involve 3D):

-- 3D renderer with support for a post-processing pipeline
+- Support for a post-processing pipeline
 - 3D audio with music support
 - Low-latency inputs
 - Extendability
 - Code as clean and simple as possible
+- A full programming language and VM written to avoid continuous compilation of the engine where there are small changes

 ## Features
 Wow!
 Even the features have new features!

 - It renders nice cubes
 - It renders nice sprites
-- ???
+- It renders models... sometimes...
+- It can do text rendering, but not efficiently